Where to Stay in Toronto First Time: 8 Best Areas

 The high demand for hotels in the area does mean that there are plenty to choose from.
 As far as high-end and mid-range options, you are sure to find something to suit your taste.
 You will have a harder time if you are keeping to a smaller budget.

-Best places to stay in Entertainment District:
+Best places to stay in Entertainment District for first-time visitors:

 🔍MORE HOTELS IN ENTERTAINMENT DISTRICT